|Mon.||1:30 p.m.||7:00 p.m.|

 "Access information 24 hours a day, 7 days a week from your desktop by logging on to NOVELny—the New York Online Virtual Electronic Library.
 A wide variety of resources − books, magazines, newspapers, research and reference sources and more are available to New York State residents with NO FEES 24 hours a day, 7 days a week." more

 Join us for our annual Mother's Day Tea, co-hosted with Ulster County Historical Society.
 This year, the event will be held at The Inn at Stone Ridge.
 Admission is $15 per person.
-A traditional tea with all the trimmings will be served, while guests enjoy a talk by Elaine Hayes, Executive Director of Mount Gulian Historic Site, who will discuss and display clothing worn by prominent Hudson Valley families.
+A traditional tea with all the trimmings will be served.
+Items from the Ulster County Historical Society's clothing collection will be presented by Elaine Hayes, Executive Director of Mount Gulian Historic Site.
+Representative of the fashions worn by prominent families in the Hudson Valley, the items include ladies' dresses, menswear and children's clothing, and showcase the fine workmanship in dressmaking and tailoring.
+The event will include a raffle of floral arrangements donated by local florists.
 Registration is available on the Library's website, as well as by calling the Library's Program Office at 687-8726, and through the UC Historical Society at UCHSdirector@gmail.com.